yadaiio/reactphp-soap/README.md

         // do something…
     },
     function (Exception $e) {
-        // an error occured while trying to download the WSDL }
+        // an error occurred while trying to download the WSDL }
 );
 ```